spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/marketplace-product-offer-feature-domain-model-and-relationships.md/product-offer-validity-dates.md

 ---
-title: Product Offer validity dates
+title: "Product Offer validity dates: Domain model and relationships"
 description: This document provides reference information about Marketplace Product Offer validity dates in the Spryker Marketplace.
 template: concept-topic-template
 ---

 Validity dates define the date range when a product offer is active.
 The Validity Dates entity manipulates the product offer activity field (`spy_product_offer.is_active`), activating and deactivating it based on the validity date range.

 To update the product offer activity by validity dates data, run: